tnicolaysen-aqua/tethys/docs/tutorials/geoserver/draw.rst

 4. Test Spatial Input Page
 ==========================

 Navigate to the spatial input page using the "Draw" link in your navigation (`<http://localhost:8000/apps/geoserver-app/draw/>`_).
 Use the drawing controls to add features to the map, then press the submit button.
-The GeoJSON encoded spatial data should be displayed when the page refreshes.
+The GeoJSON encoded spatial data should be displayed above the map when the page refreshes.

 5. Solution
 ===========